okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/events/index.md

 Parameter Details

 * Treat the `after` cursor as an opaque value as its contents are subject to change without notice.
 Obtain it through the `next` link relation.
-See [Pagination](/docs/reference/core-okta-api/#pagination) for more details on link relations.
+See [Pagination](/docs/reference/core-okta-api/#pagination) for more information on link relations.
 * `startDate` and `filter` query parameters are mutually exclusive and cannot be used together in the same request.
 * `startDate` and `after` query parameters are mutually exclusive and cannot be used together in the same request.
 * `startDate` defaults to 1 hour ago when `filter`, `after` and `startDate` query parameters are omitted.